astrolamb-gaming/VS-Code-MAST-Extension/README.md

 	* Checks if labels are defined, and defined properly
 	* Checks for proper route label usage
 * Autocompletion for functions within the sbs and sbs_utils packages
+* Autocompletion for variables etc in current file
+* Autocompletion based on files in scope
 * Function signature information (i.e. notes on argument types)

 ## Requirements